ckoethz/cyberrunner_docs_md/docs/01_hardware_setup.md

 * 2x [Motor mounting brackets](https://github.com/ckoethz/cyberrunner_docs_md/blob/main/assets/brio_motor_l.stp) (to 3d print)
 * 8x M2.5x10 wood screws

-**Disclaimer**: The Dynamixel MX-12W motors have been discontinued.
-Instructions using a suitable replacement will follow with the next release.

 !!! disclaimer

     The Dynamixel MX-12W motors have been discontinued.
 Instructions using a suitable replacement will follow with the next release.